johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 So we can access claims successfully in the Static Web App (the front end).
 However, the associated Function App does not have access to the claims.

-When we implemented a function in the Azure Function which surfaced roles:
+It's possible to see this by implementing a function which surfaces roles:

 ```cs
 [FunctionName("GetRoles")]